thoughtbot/ruby-science/book/principles/open_closed_principle.md

 Although following this principle will make code easier to change, it may make it more difficult to understand.
 This is because the gained flexibility requires introducing indirection and abstraction.
-Although each of the three strategies outlined in this chapter are more flexibile than the original change, directly modifying the class is the easiest to understand.
+Although each of the three strategies outlined in this chapter are more flexible than the original change, directly modifying the class is the easiest to understand.

 This principle is most useful when applied to classes with high reuse and